-- (a) No person may take water from a fire hydrant unless that person is: - (i) is a firefighter or a member of a volunteer fire brigade or is taking the water for the purposes of firefighting; or - (ii) is Council or its authorised agents - (iii) Is a current permit holder, being those persons who after having submitted an application to the Council are subsequently approved to draw water from designated tanker filling points or a fire hydrant, and the taking of water is in accordance with any conditions attached to that approval - (b) Any person using a fire hydrant in breach of subclause (a) must immediately remove the standpipe when requested to do so by Council or their agent. - (c) Any person using a fire hydrant pursuant to subclause (a) (3) is liable to Council for any damage or loss caused to the fire hydrant or the water supply network as a result of that use. - (d) Without prejudice to other remedies available, the Council may seize and impound any equipment used by an offender to gain access to, or draw water from a fire hydrant, and assess and recover the value of water drawn without authorisation and any other associated costs. - (e) Permit holders shall only use approved blue coloured metered standpipes and have two non-return valves to draw water from fire hydrants.
+- (a) No person may take water from a fire hydrant unless that person is: - taking the water for the purposes of firefighting and is a Fire and Emergency New Zealand personnel - as defined in the Fire and Emergency New Zealand Act 2017; or - (ii) authorised to do so either by Council directly or through the granting of a permit in which case the taking of water is in accordance with any conditions attached to such approval. - (b) Any person using a fire hydrant in breach of 8.1.2 (a) must immediately remove the standpipe when requested to do so by Council or their agent.

+- (c) Any person using a fire hydrant pursuant to 8.1.2(a)(ii) is liable to Council for any damage or loss caused to the fire hydrant or the water supply network as a result of that use. - (d) Without prejudice to other remedies available, the Council may seize and impound any equipment used by an offender to gain access to, or draw water from a fire hydrant, and assess and recover the value of water drawn without authorisation and any other associated costs. - (e) Permit holders shall only use approved blue coloured metered standpipes and have two non-return valves to draw water from fire hydrants.